David P. Buckson: Lieutenant Governor and Governor of Delaware

 He was appointed a judge in the Court of Common Pleas in 1955.
 A year later, he was elected lieutenant-governor, defeating Vernon Derrickson.
 He served one term from January 15, 1957, to December 30, 1960.
 Near the end of his term, in 1960, he sought the Republican Party nomination for governor, but lost it to John W. Rollins.
 However, he became governor when Governor J. Caleb Boggs resigned to start his first U.S. Senate term, and served the remaining 18 days of Boggs' second term.

 Professional and political career

 Buckson was elected Delaware's attorney-general in 1962 and served two terms, from January 15, 1963, to January 19, 1971.
-He ran for governor again in 1964 but lost to Democratic former Chief Justice Charles L. Terry, Jr., and in 1972, when he failed to receive the Republican nomination.
+He ran for governor again in 1964 but lost to Democratic former Chief Justice Charles L. Terry Jr., and in 1972, when he failed to receive the Republican nomination.

 Buckson was later appointed by Governor Sherman W. Tribbitt to be a judge in the Family Court of Delaware.

 Buckson was the first Delaware attorney to have offices in more than one county.
 He was the founder of Dover Downs, a volunteer fireman, a decorated World War II officer, and commander of a National Guard unit.
 Buckson was also simultaneously city solicitor for the Delaware municipalities of Newark, Middletown, Townsend, Smyrna, Clayton, and Dover.

-Buckson died on January 17, 2017, in Milford.
+Buckson died on January 17, 2017, in Milford, at age 96.
 At the time of his death, he was the oldest living state governor.